Angeles City: Mount Pinatubo eruption and Angeles today

 In 1993, cleanup and removal of volcanic ash deposits began.
 The former base re-emerged as Clark Special Economic Zone (CSEZ) approved by then President Fidel V. Ramos on April 3 of the same year.
 The airfield infrastructure was improved and destined to be the premiere airport in the country in the next five years and one of the most modern in Asia.
 The creation of CSEZ has helped to offset the loss of income and jobs previously generated by the presence of the U.S. base.
 Today, Angeles and Clark together form the hub for business, industry, aviation and tourism, as well as the entertainment and gaming center of Central Luzon.

 Among the draws for tourists is the local dish sisig which according to the Center for Kapampangan Studies, originated in this Angeles and has been on the menu since the 1730s.
 Pampanga is well known as the culinary center of the Philippines.

 In 2018, Angeles applied to be a UNESCO Creative City, while it also applied sisig into the UNESCO List of Intangible Cultural Heritage.
 The applications are currently being processed by UNESCO.

+A recent racial study showed that Angeles City, Pampanga; alongside Manila; and Olongapo, Zambales; was the locations of several concentrations of 250,000 Amerasians (Mixed American-Asians) who were born as a result of the American colonization of the Philippines and the presence of US bases in the country.